jackdomleo7/Spring_Clean_Twitter_Bot/README.md

 ## Create your own Spring Clean Twitter Bot

-You can easily start using this on your own Twitter account by clicking "Use this template" and following the steps below.
+You can easily start using this on your own Twitter account by clicking "Use this template" or forking this repository and following the steps below.

 ### Prerequisites